Last Updated on August 26, 2025

 Old Coimbra, Where There’s Many Things to Do

-Wanting to make the most of my time I went straight to the local tourist office.
+Wanting to make the most of my time, I went straight to the local tourist office.
 I asked about the yellow hop-on hop-off bus I had seen on the way from the station.
-It’s right across the little square next to the office, I was told, and would be leaving in two minutes.
-I ran out the door, only to see it pull away ahead of schedule.
+It was right across the little square next to the office and would leave in two minutes, I was assured.
+Then, as I ran out the door, I watched as it pull away ahead of schedule.

-In retrospect, the missed bus was fortuitous.
-Missing it gave me time to discover a really charming area of the city.
-In fact, after only about 20 minutes I found myself thinking about what a great little town Coimbra was turning out to be.
-It’s a miniature “best of” Lisbon, with many things to see all in one relatively compact area.
+In retrospect, however, the missed bus was also fortuitous since it gave me time to discover a charming city area.
+In fact, after only about 20 minutes, I found myself thinking about what a great little town Coimbra was turning out to be, a miniature “best of” Lisbon, all in one relatively compact area.

-I continued on, strolling up little cobbled lanes absorbing the color and the culture of the neighborhood.
-I continued my walk, observing life going on all around me… a locksmith making keys in a little store across from a dress shop that is up next to a hair saloon near a little café restaurant.
-Laundry hanging above the street, shopkeepers chatting with shoppers, waiters readying their tables for the lunchtime crush.
-I became absorbed with it all.
+I continued strolling up several little cobbled lanes, absorbing the color and culture of the neighborhood about me.
+I was fascinated by local life all around me… a locksmith making keys in his little store, which was across from a dress shop, that was adjacent to a hair salon, which was next to a little café restaurant.
+Laundry hung above the street, shopkeepers chatted with shoppers, and waiters were reading their lunch-time tables.
+There was also, of course, that wonderful alfresco performance.

 Santa Cruz Monastery

-While walking around the city, I went over to Santa Cruz Monastery, a national monument and the resting place of two of Portugal’s early kings.
-Inside I found worshipers sitting quietly on ancient pews, and a beautiful church with walls covered with blue tiles.
+Continuing around the city, I later visited Santa Cruz Monastery, a national monument and the resting place of two of Portugal’s early kings.
+Inside, I found a beautiful church with walls covered with blue tiles and worshipers in ancient pews.

-I stayed for a few minutes before going back out onto the Praca 8 de Maio, the square in front of the church, where a dancing fountain contrasted with the solemnity inside.
-Walking down the adjacent Rua da Moeda, I found medieval alleyways not even seven-feet wide.
-I quickly became lost in a warren of little lanes lined with every type of shop imaginable.
+In the square in front of the church, Praca 8 de Maio, a dancing fountain contrasted with the solemnity inside.
+Walking down the adjacent Rua da Moeda, I was smitten by the medieval alleyways about two passersby-wide.
+Again, I quickly became lost in its warren of little lanes embracing every type of shop imaginable.

 Convent of Santa Clara

-Like the crowning of Dona Inês de Castro, the convent is another of those anomalies one finds in Portugal.
-After the last nun died in 1886, the law at the time allowed the government to take over the convent, and they turned it into Army barracks.
+Like the crowning of Dona Inês de Castro, the convent is another of Portugal’s anomalies.
+After its last nun died in 1886, the law allowed the government to take over the convent.
+It soon converted it into an Army barracks.

-Five or six years ago, however, the Army moved out and the church and government is now trying to sell the convent.
-In the meantime it remains the final resting place of the former Portuguese Queen St. Isabel who founded the convent and dedicated her life to the poor.
+After many years, however, the Army moved out, and the church and government are trying to sell the convent.
+In the meantime, it remains the final resting place of Portuguese Queen St. Isabel, who founded the convent and dedicated her life to the underprivileged.

-I was told her hand is a sacred relic that can be viewed by the public.
-The curator in the small museum shop assured me the hand is certainly intact, but said it cannot be viewed.
-The Bishop, he said, only allows it to be seen only in years marked by some significant event.
-The last viewing, he told me, took place on the 400th anniversary of the year her body was moved from the coffin in the rear of the church to its current place above the altar.
+The curator in the museum shop explained that Isabel’s hand is a sacred relic, which can be viewed by the public.
+It was intact, he told me, but added it could only be viewed in years marked by some significant event.
+The last viewing took place on the 400th anniversary of the year her body was moved from the coffin in the rear of the church to its current place above the altar.

-The tiny church itself is beautiful, with an altar and huge wall panels covered with golf leaf.
-Behind two huge iron gates in the rear of the church lies her old sarcophagus with a life-size statue of the saint on top of it.
+The tiny church is beautiful, with an altar and huge wall panels covered with gold leaves.
+Behind two huge iron gates in its rear is Isabel’s old sarcophagus, which has a life-size statue of the saint on top.
 Every year on July 8, Isabel’s feast day, 10 local men carry the statue about the city.

 A Good Thing to Do in Coimbra: Find a Little Taverna

-After leaving the convent and taking the longish walk back towards the old city I came across a little taverna.
-It was just one of a multitude in the city as a quick check online will show.
-The owner was standing outside, motioning for me to come into his small restaurant as another couple exited.
-Thinking of having a late lunch, I accepted his invitation and found myself in a cozy little place, barely 15 X 15-foot in size with blue-tiled walls.
+After leaving the convent, I began walking back towards the old city.
+I soon passed a small taverna, one of a multitude you find throughout the city.
+But here the owner stood outside, motioning for me to enter his small restaurant as another couple exited.
+Since I had been considering having a late lunch, I stepped inside.
+I found myself in a cozy little place, barely 15 x 15 feet in size, with just 10 or so tables and blue-tiled walls.

 You may also enjoy: The 10 Best Places to See in Portugal / Top 10 Things to Do in Lisbon (Plus 3 More) / 26 Great European Day Trips by Rail / Bus